Pandanus conoideus: Description

 Leaves measuring 96x9.3 cm to 323x15 cm.
 Has a strap-shaped (lanceolate-elongate) leaves that is mucronate at the tip and has a truncate base, the edges, the adaxial ventral pleats, and on the vein of the leaves are thorny.
 Single leaf composition with alternating leaf arrangement in a rosette and tristichous.
 Leaves are flexible, dark green, have parallel leaf veins, have no smell, and are attached directly to the stem with no petiole (sessile).

 The flowers look like jackfruit flowers with reddish color.
 The individual fruit is a drupe, and these merge to varying degrees forming multiple fruit, can be cylindrical or triangular with blunt rounded tip and heart-shaped base, 30–110 cm in length, 10–15 cm in diameter measured in the middle.

 Typically, the fruit changes from pale red to red brick color as it matures.
-Depending on its variety, like Mbarugum, Maler, and Magari, desirable attributes include having 5-10 fruits per clump, soft pith, large size, can produce 120 ml oil per kg fruit, have 5-10 samplings per cluster, have numerous root branches.
+Depending on its variety, like Mbarugum, Maler, and Magari, desirable attributes include having 5-10 fruits per clump, a soft pith, large size, can produce 120 ml oil per kg fruit, have 5-10 samplings per cluster, as well as numerous root branches.

-Cultivation and Uses
+Cultivation and uses

 Usually cultivated as a source of food and folk medicine.
-In Indonesia, Buah Merah is used in mixture of chayote leaf vegetable, sweet potato leaf (hipere), or cabbage.
-As Buah Merah contain large amount of oil, it makes vegetable more savory.
+In Indonesia, buah merah is used in mixture of chayote leaf vegetable, sweet potato leaf (hipere), or cabbage.
+As buah merah contain large amount of oil, it makes vegetables more savory.
 Buah merah can also be made into sauce although it is unpopular as it can cause insomnia if consumed in large quantities, on the other hand, in Papua New Guinea, the fruit is made into a red sauce out of it which is called marita sauce.
 Marita sauce is a ketchup-like substance which is used to flavor food.
 Others uses include making it into ice cream, pudding, taro, and drinks.
 In the process of making extract, the leftover pulp can also be made into cake and dodol.

-Aside from making it into food, Papuans also used the sweet fruit as bait to capture bird of paradise, tree cuscus, ground rats.
+Aside from making it into food, Papuans also used the sweet fruit as bait to capture birds of paradise, tree cuscus, ground rats.
 As well as combination for cattle fodder.
 It is also used for construction materials, with the roots are made into ropes and floor mats, and its timber used to construct walls.

 Cultivars

 Cultivars are separated based on the size, color, and shape of the fruit.
-Buah Merah is separated to 6 broad variety which include, buah merah panjang (long red), buah merah sedang (medium red), buah merah pendek (short red), buah merah cokelat (brown), buah merah kuning panjang (yellow long), and buah merah kuning pendek (yellow short).
+Pandanus conoideus is separated to 6 broad variety which include, buah merah panjang (long red), buah merah sedang (medium red), buah merah pendek (short red), buah merah cokelat (brown), buah merah kuning panjang (yellow long), and buah merah kuning pendek (yellow short).
 Of these, variety are further developed to a number of accessions which are widely cultivated;

 Other accessions include Menjib Rumbai, Edewewits, Memeri, Monsrus, Monsor, cultivated in Manokwari and lowland regions.
 Hityom, Himbiak, Hibcau cultivated in Minyambow District, Manokwari, and highland regions.